ibealec/hooked-with-angular/README.md

 * Lastly, show that the `app.component.html` is just regular HTML, aside from being able to use interpolation to bind our template to our component.
 Try changing `{{ title }}` to `{{ 2+2 }}` and `{{ title + 2+2 }}` to show that everything within double curly braces can be concatenated and added as well.

 * Assure the class that while it all seems very confusing, there isn't a need to completely memorize every aspect of the Angular CLI boilerplate yet.
-The Angular CLI makes it  The most important takeaways are:
+The Angular CLI makes it easy to set up and configure different aspects of an application.
+The most important takeaways are:

     * We're going to be writing most of our code inside of the `app` folder.